DoNOF/DoNOF-Documentation/docs/input.rst

       = T      Yes (Default)

-CHKORTHO:       Check the orthonormality of the MOs
+CHKORTHO:       Check the orthonormality of the natural orbitals

       = F      No (Default)